rodpayne/home-assistant_person_location/docs/async_concurrency.md

-# Async concurrency and locking
+# Person Location Integration — Async concurrency and locking

 This document describes the runtime concurrency model used by the Person Location integration.